Cirencester ShoppingLatest News - Seasalt has opened on Cricklade Street, Cirencester - as has Toni & Guy and Toro Lounge.

 A new Body Shop opened in 2008.
 The Bishops Walk shopping centre also leads off Cricklade Street.

 The first floor of Bishops Walk was, until August 2013, occupied by Cirencester's one and only nightclub, The Rock.
+It's now home to Revo.

 Continue down Cricklade Street past Boots, Dorothy Perkins and Burton towards where Cricklade Street has a junction with Ashcroft Road and you will find Witton Recruitment, an employment agency dealing with jobs in Cirencester.
 If you do an about turn and walk back up Cricklade Street (on the left hand side of the road) towards The Market Place Continue walking along Cricklade Street past the Blue Cross charity shop which opened at the end of 2012, Halfords, Western Computers (Apple shop), the entrance to Bishops Walk and the Waterstones book shop (which changed its name from Ottakar's after the July 2006 takeover by the HMV Group) until you reach The Market Place.